Registration & package options

 POSTERs & short TALKS

 In this two day multidisciplinary meeting, there will be two poster sessions as well as an opportunity for a few short talks to be selected from submitted poster abstracts in the main programme.
-This is a great opportunity for early career researchers, post-docs and students to speak at an international meeting, so we strongly encourage submissions from these groups for consideration.
-In order to encourage sharing of unpublished data, we will not make the abstracts available on-line.
-Short abstracts (~250 words), authors and affiliations are to be submitted upon registration, by emailing organisers or on-line here.
-Details of poster dimensions and orientations will be provided closer to the event.
+This is a great opportunity for early career researchers, post-docs and students to speak at an international meeting, and we had some great submissions from these groups for consideration.
+Unfortunately, the call for abstracts is now closed.